alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/devblog_content.md

 **You vs. Your Competitor**

-It's important that you own the you vs. your competitor narrative.
+It's important that you own the you vs. your competitor narrative (vs. your competitors!).
 Conceding on certain areas/features creates legitimacy.

 - [Roboflow](https://blog.roboflow.com/roboflow-vs-scale/)
 - [Contentful](https://www.contentful.com/r/knowledgebase/contentful-vs-wordpress-vs-drupal/)